Pika960/Mooglesp/README.md

 3. Clone the repository into this folder
     - you can get the URL from the main project page
 4. Restart your Arduino IDE

+### A note on compatibility

+This library was tested with the WEMOS LOLIN32 lite (ESP32) board and therefore I can only guarantee that this library will work as intended on this board.
+Technically, it should work absolutely fine on any board compatible with the ESP32 architecture.

+Have fun developing, kupo.